-The Group's Canadian subsidiary is currently engaged in a legal case in Canada and therefore the Group is exposed to volatility in exchange rates.
+During the year the Group's Canadian subsidiary was engaged in a legal case in Canada and therefore the Group is exposed to volatility in exchange rates.
 This is in respect of foreign currency denominated transactions and the translation of income statements and net assets of foreign subsidiaries.
 The most significant foreign currency exposure was in relation to Canadian Dollars.
 The Company has not sought to mitigate its exposure to the translation of net assets.